Configuring PubSub+ Cache on the Designated Router

 See Configuring PubSub+ Cache Instances.

-7. Modify a copy of the provided configuration file (included with the PubSub+ Cache Instance installation package) for each PubSub+ Cache Instance so that it has the appropriate configuration parameters for communicating with an event broker host.
-Each modified configuration file must be saved to the Linux system or event broker that the PubSub+ Cache Instance will run on.
+7. Modify a copy of the PubSub+ Cache configuration file (included with the installation package) for each PubSub+ Cache Instance to add the appropriate configuration parameters for communicating with the event broker host.
+Save each modified configuration file to the Linux system or event broker that the PubSub+ Cache Instance will run on.

-This file provides a PubSub+ Cache Instance with configuration information when PubSub+ Cache service is invoked in the following step.
-For additional information, see Customizing PubSub+ Cache Instance Configuration Files.
+This file provides the PubSub+ Cache Instance with configuration information when the PubSub+ Cache service is invoked in the following step.
+For more information, see Customizing PubSub+ Cache Configuration Files.

-If you are going to use the Global Caching feature be sure to review, and modify, as necessary, the Global cache request delay and Global cache request time-out parameters.
-For more information on Global Caching, see Using Global Caching.
+If you intend to use the Global Caching feature, review and modify, as necessary, the Global cache request delay and Global cache request time-out parameters.
+For more information, see Global Caching.

-8. Following the steps described within the README file (included with the PubSub+ Cache Instance installation package), to install and run the PubSub+ Cache service script on Linux system or event broker with the modified configuration file.
+8. Follow the steps described within the README file (included with the PubSub+ Cache installation package), to install and run the PubSub+ Cache service script on the Linux system or event broker with the modified configuration file.

 9. Enable the created PubSub+ Cache Instances.